mpjohns9/MSR_Final_Project/README.md

 ![1D CNN](maze_gen/assets/model.png)

 ## Data Augmentation Process
 The data augmentation process randomly applied transformations to the real data collected from a user until the desired number of data points was achieved.
-For this project, that number was 20,000 (starting from 20; 5 from each class).
+For this project, that number was 20,000 (starting from 20 original samples; 5 from each class).

 1. Center &mdash; Separates noise and signal and centers signal in time.
 This first step was applied to each data point.
 2. Apply one of the following: